Comparing causal parameters with many treatments and positivity violations: Discussion

 There are many topics for future study.
 A natural extension of our work could consider data generating processes where the dimension of treatment is very large or can grow with sample size (which occurs in provider profiling, \citep{nguyen2023high, he2013evaluating, varewyck2014shrinkage}), or where multiple observations occur for the same subject over time.
 Meanwhile, to understand heterogeneity, it is important to construct parameters that can vary with covariate information, so this could be a complementary avenue of investigation.
-Separately, a deeper analysis of fairness could progress in several directions.
-As demonstrated in Theorem~\ref{thm:positivity}, satisfying the fairness criterion requires a positivity assumption, which can be quantified by the size of the covariate set for which positivity holds.
-Since the positivity assumption is the limiting factor and the fairness criterion is the objective to ``maximize,'' we can optimize this trade-off by minimizing the cardinality of the covariate set in the fairness criterion, subject to a constraint on the minimum size of the resulting trimmed set for which positivity is satisfied.
-It may also be worthwhile to identify partitions of treatments and subjects such that parameters can be fairly compared within each partition \citep{silva2023reformulating}.
-Alternatively, some interventions of interest may fail to satisfy the fairness criterion.
-Instead of satisfying the fairness criterion, we could quantify how much a proposed intervention deviates from it.